VStroev/kashtanka_pet_scoring/README.md

 Tools for evaluation of search quality for data from [kashtanka pet project](https://kashtanka.pet).
 It includes scoring script and baselines (random and upperbound).
 Baselines can be useful as example of preporation of submission file.

 ## Submission file format
-Submission is tsv file with following columns:
+Submission should be tsv file with following columns:
 * **query** - name of query folder
 * **matched_1** - expected probability that first answer is true answer
 * **matched_3** - expected probability that true answer is among top 3 answer according to score